Envelopes & Events

 causation_id lets you mark an envelope as "in reply to" another:

 The default handler does this automatically when it replies to an inbound EV_TEXT.
-Custom handlers should set it when they're producing a logical reply — useful for tooling that builds threaded views of a session.
+Custom handlers should set it when they're producing a logical reply — useful for tooling that builds threaded views of a channel.

 Reading the WAL#

-The hub maintains a per-session write-ahead log:
+The hub maintains a per-channel write-ahead log:

 Envelopes appear in admission order.
 The WAL is the canonical replay surface — Hub.hydrate() re-folds it through each adapter to rebuild in-memory state on restart.